Gasiek/forging-minigame/README.md

 ## Unique Code Decisions

 - **Dependency Injection:**
-  - The `GameManager` initializes each machine by injecting the `InventoryManager` reference into them, keeping the system decoupled and easier to test.
+  - The `GameManager` initializes each machine, as well as the `QuestManager` and `StartingInventoryGenerator`, by injecting the `InventoryManager` reference into them.
+This approach decouples the systems, makes testing easier, and ensures consistency across the project.

 - **Singletons vs. DI:**
   - While `DragIcon` and `ToastNotificationManager` are implemented as singletons (for ease of access in UI interactions), core game systems like the `InventoryManager` are injected via initialization, promoting loose coupling.